-More than 20,000 Denton and Wise County public school students are in at-risk situations for failure and of dropping out of school.
-With the help of Communities in Schools of North Texas (CISNT), part of the nation's largest dropout prevention network, many will beat the odds this year and stay in school.
-CISNT, a non-profit administered through guidelines by the Texas Education Agency(TEA), is part of an innovative national approach established to combat the dropout problem.
+1 in 2 students in North Texas students are in at-risk of dropping out of school.
+With the help of Communities in Schools of North Texas (CISNT), part of the nation’s largest dropout prevention network, many will beat the odds this year and stay in school.
+CISNT, a non-profit administered through guidelines by the Texas Education Agency, is part of an innovative national approach established to combat the dropout problem.

-CISNT believes that personalism, accountability and the coordination of services are essential to meeting the needs of youth in at-risk situations.
+CISNT believes that personal relationships, accountability and the coordination of services are essential to meeting the needs of youth in at-risk situations.
 The CISNT model includes:

 Every child needs and deserves: